DECODEproject/whitepaper/conceptual_framework.md

 This topic requires further investigation, threat modelling and discussion, however we will aim to attempt to only implement password protection as a last resort.

+It is possible then for the **operator** to provide a "Login with DECODE" option whereby an integration between the wallet and the online service where the wallet provides a credentialisation to the application containing relevant information.
+For example it may involve the wallet passing a proof of residency credential to the application.

+Following the core privacy by design principles, only the information absolutely nescessary should be requested by